koyo-finance/docs/docs/guide/Locker/Locking.md

 To select the lock duration you have 2 options:

--   choose one of multiple predifined values
+-   choose one of multiple predefined values
 -   choose a custom date in the datepicker

 _Keep in mind that the minimum lock duration is 1 week, so setting a lock period shorter than 2 weeks will result in a failed transaction, so you'll lose the eth you've paid for gas._